niplav/site/notes_on_pickup.md

 not the case, and that you're more normal than the situation might convey.

-On the other hand, I'm not sure how this interacts with women that get approached a lot – do they have a lower prior on bad weirdness from guys who approach?
+On the other hand, I'm not sure how this interacts with women that get approached a lot—do they have a lower prior on bad weirdness from guys who approach?
 This probably interacts with how common daygame is in the environment.